-1. The Contractor shall provide the necessary testing of concrete for acceptance by the City including the testing of concrete cylinders for compression testing and air and slump tests.
+- 1. The Contractor shall provide the necessary testing of concrete for acceptance by the City including the testing of concrete cylinders for compression testing and air and slump tests.
 Sample concrete test cylinders shall be made in sets of four.
-One cylinder shall be broken at 7 days, two cylinders shall be and broken at 28 days, and one held on reserve for test if there is a failure on one of the 28 day tests.
-If the 28 day cylinders do not meet the specified minimum compressive strength then a representative number of concrete cores, as determined by the Engineer, shall be taken by the Contractor to determine if the in-place concrete meets the specified strength.

-2. Concrete cylinders for strength tests shall be molded and cured in accordance with the "Practice for Making and Curing Concrete Test Specimens in the Field", ASTM C31 and tested in accordance with "Test Method for Compressive Strength of Cylindrical Concrete Specimens", ASTM C 39.

-3. The following is the minimum number of sets of concrete test cylinders that are required for concrete used in the Work for each days placement.
-Sets that are taken shall generally represent equal volumes of concrete that are placed within each days placement.
+One cylinder shall be broken at seven (7) days, two cylinders shall be and broken at twenty eight (28) days, and one held on reserve for test if there is a failure on one of the twenty eight (28) day tests.
+If the twenty eight (28) day cylinders do not meet the specified minimum compressive strength then a representative number of concrete cores, as determined by the Engineer, shall be taken by the Contractor to determine if the in-place concrete meets the specified strength. - 2.
+Concrete cylinders for strength tests shall be molded and cured in accordance with the "Practice for Making and Curing Concrete Test Specimens in the Field", ASTM C31 and tested in accordance with "Test Method for Compressive Strength of Cylindrical Concrete Specimens", ASTM C 39. - 3.
+The following is the minimum number of sets of concrete test cylinders that are required for concrete used in the Work for each day's placement.
+Sets that are taken shall generally represent equal volumes of concrete that are placed within each day's placement.

-Quantity of Concrete Number of Sets of Test Cylinders 100 cubic yards or less 100 cubic yards or more One Four sets plus one set for each additional 100 cubic yards of concrete.
+Quantity of Concrete Number of Sets of Test Cylinders 100 cubic yards or less 100 cubic yards or more One Four (4) sets plus one set for each additional 100 cubic yards of concrete the cylinders was situated or stationed.

-4. Conduct air and slump tests from one of the first three batches mixed each day and for each compressive strength test set, and whenever consistency of concrete appears to vary.

-5. Mark or tag each sample of compression test cylinders with the date and time of day the cylinders were made.
-Identify the location in the Work where the concrete represented by the cylinders was situated or stationed.
 Identify the delivery truck or batch number, air content, and slump.
-Submit to the Engineer 2 copies of each test result.
+Submit to the Engineer two (2) copies of each test result.

+- 4. Conduct air and slump tests from one of the first three batches mixed each day and for each compressive strength test set, and whenever consistency of concrete appears to vary. - 5.
+Mark or tag each sample of compression test cylinders with the date and time of day the cylinders were made.
+Identify the location in the Work where the concrete represented by
-6. Concrete shall meet the minimum acceptance standards of the State Specifications.
-Concrete that does not meet the acceptance criteria shall be removed and replaced.

-7. The surface tolerance for Portland cement concrete pavement shall not be greater than 3/16 of an inch, as measured with a ten foot straight edge.
+- 6. Concrete shall meet the minimum acceptance standards of the State Specifications.
+Concrete that does not meet the acceptance criteria shall be removed and replaced. - 7.
+The surface tolerance for Portland cement concrete pavement shall not be greater than three sixteenths (3/16) inch, as measured with a ten (10) foot straight edge.
 For collector and arterial streets, the City reserves the right to require a profilograph test with the specifications established by the CDOT standard specifications for the design criteria of the street.